 Now let’s look at another case, instead of failure to diagnose CeH, that of misdiagnosis.
 How likely is it for a person to be mistakenly diagnosed with a thyroid gland problem when one actually has a hypothalamus TRH secretion problem making the TSH untrustworthy?

 Misdiagnosis is far more likely.
-It is easy to fall into the category of primary hypothyroidism while secreting a TSH in the “subclinical hypothyroid” zone, above reference range but below 10.0 mU/L. In this zone, it is possible to have TSH that is not bioactive enough to stimulate a healthy thyroid, and the result will be a low Free T4.
+It is easy to fall into the category of primary hypothyroidism while secreting a TSH in the often misleading “subclinical/mildly hypothyroid” zone, where one can find severe hypothyroidism or no signs of hypothyroidism at all.
+This ambiguous zone exists above reference range but below 10.0 mU/L. In this TSH zone, it is possible to have TSH that is not bioactive enough to stimulate a healthy thyroid, and the result will be a low Free T4.
 Persani and Beck-Peccoz show graphs (shown below) proving that defective TSH in CeH patients can sometimes be elevated as high as 10 mU/L, which makes a person seem deceptively like a case of primary hypothyroidism.